Tavistock Royals

 The Tavistock Royals are a senior hockey team based out of Tavistock, Ontario, Canada.
-They play in the Western Ontario Athletic Association Senior Hockey League.
+They play in the Ontario Elite Hockey League of the Ontario Hockey Association and Hockey Canada.

 Championships

-The Tavistock Royals have won two WOAA "AA Championships, as they were champions in 1994-95, and in 2007-08.
+The Tavistock Royals have won three WOAA "AA" Championships, as they were champions in 1994-95, 2007-08, and in 2022-23.

-2006-07 Royals Season
+2006–07 Royals season

 Tavistock had another very strong season, finishing with an 18-6-0 record, which placed them in third place in the South Division, and a playoff matchup with the Shelburne Muskies in the "AA" quarter-finals.

 The Royals would start off quick and win the first two games, however Shelburne came back and won three in a row to put Tavistock on the brink of elimination.
 The Royals would come back and win the final two games of the series to win it 4-3.

 Tavistock would then face the South Division winning Clinton Radars in the "AA" semi-finals, and would drop the first game 6-4 to go down 1-0 in the series.
 The Royals would rebound, and win the next two in overtime.
 Game four would be another close one, as the Royals held off the Radars 3-2 to take a 3-1 series lead.
 Tavistock would then eliminate Clinton in game five with a 5-4 victory, and advance to the "AA" finals.

 The Royals would play the Elora Rocks in the finals to determine the "AA" championship, and after the first four games, the series was tied two games each as both teams would win their games on the road.
 The Royals won game five on home ice, with the chance to win the title in Elora in game six.
 Tavistock would fall short in the sixth game, losing 5-3 in a well played game, setting up the seventh and deciding game in Tavistock.
 The Royals got off to a fast start, scoring 97 seconds into the game, but the Rocks would prove to be too much to handle, as the Royals lost 7-3, ending their season one victory shy of the championship.